 Jeffer Wright, MSc in Counselling, MBACP

 I work in Montpelier, just a few minutes' walk from the Gloucester Road at Stokes Croft, convenient for public transport links, Cabot Circus and Broadmead.
+I work with individuals and couples for either short or long term counselling.

 What is Counselling?